TritonVM/triton-vm/specification/src/hash-table.md

 1. If the current instruction is `hash`, then the current instruction in the next row is `hash`.
 1. If the round number is not 9, the current instruction in the next row is the current instruction in the current row.
 1. If the round number in the next row is 1 and the current instruction in the next row is `squeeze`, then none of the state registers change.
-1. If the round number in the next row is 1 and the current instruction in the next row is `hash`, then `HashInputFromProcessor` accumulates the next row with respect to challenges 🧄₀ through 🧄₉ and indeterminate 🪣.
+1. If the round number in the next row is 1 and the current instruction in the next row is `hash`, then `RunningEvaluationHashInput` accumulates the next row with respect to challenges 🧄₀ through 🧄₉ and indeterminate 🪣.
 Otherwise, it remains unchanged.
-1. If the round number in the next row is 9 and the current instruction in the next row is `hash`, then `HashDigestToProcessor` accumulates the next row with respect to challenges 🫑₀ through 🫑₄ and indeterminate 🪟.
+1. If the round number in the next row is 9 and the current instruction in the next row is `hash`, then `RunningEvaluationHashDigest` accumulates the next row with respect to challenges 🫑₀ through 🫑₄ and indeterminate 🪟.
 Otherwise, it remains unchanged.
 1. 1.
-If the round number in the next row is 1 and the current instruction in the next row is `absorb_init`, then `SpongeAbsorbFromProcessor` accumulates the next row with respect to challenges 🧅₀ through 🧅₉ and indeterminate 🧽.
+If the round number in the next row is 1 and the current instruction in the next row is `absorb_init`, then `RunningEvaluationSpongeAbsorb` accumulates the next row with respect to challenges 🧅₀ through 🧅₉ and indeterminate 🧽.
-    1. If the round number in the next row is 1 and the current instruction in the next row is `absorb`, then `SpongeAbsorbFromProcessor` accumulates the difference of the next row and the current row with respect to challenges 🧅₀ through 🧅₉ and indeterminate 🧽.
+    1. If the round number in the next row is 1 and the current instruction in the next row is `absorb`, then `RunningEvaluationSpongeAbsorb` accumulates the difference of the next row and the current row with respect to challenges 🧅₀ through 🧅₉ and indeterminate 🧽.
-    1. If the round number in the next row is not 1, then `SpongeAbsorbFromProcessor` remains unchanged.
+    1. If the round number in the next row is not 1, then `RunningEvaluationSpongeAbsorb` remains unchanged.
-    1. If the current instruction in the next row is either `hash` or `squeeze`, then `SpongeAbsorbFromProcessor` remains unchanged.
+    1. If the current instruction in the next row is either `hash` or `squeeze`, then `RunningEvaluationSpongeAbsorb` remains unchanged.
-1. If the round number in the next row is 1 and the current instruction is `squeeze`, then `SpongeSqueezeToProcessor` accumulates the next row with respect to challenges 🥔₀ through 🥔₉ and indeterminate 🚪.
+1. If the round number in the next row is 1 and the current instruction is `squeeze`, then `RunningEvaluationSpongeSqueeze` accumulates the next row with respect to challenges 🥔₀ through 🥔₉ and indeterminate 🚪.
     Otherwise, it remains unchanged.
 1. If the round number is 1, the `state` registers adhere to the rules of applying Rescue-XLIX round 1.
 1. If the round number is 2, the `state` registers adhere to the rules of applying Rescue-XLIX round 2.